gromacs/gromacs/docs/install-guide/index.rst

 -------

-Please refer to the `manual <http://manual.gromacs.org/>`_ for documentation, downloads, and release notes for any GROMACS release.
+Please refer to the `manual <http://manual.gromacs.org/>`_ for documentation, downloads, and release notes for any |Gromacs| release.

 Visit the `user forums <http://forums.gromacs.org/>`_ for discussions and advice.